pbackup12345/slate-deep-table/README.md

 - Permits nested block content within table cells
 - Optionally create headerless tables
 - Optionally resizable columns and table
+- Table, row and cell can get attributes and be styled through the data property of the nodes

 ### Compatibility